-ENG 119 English I
+ENG 119 3 C/45 CH English I

-This course will provide opportunities for students to work with a variety of forms that will lead to the effective organization, mastery of topic development and appropriate styles, including the development of processes of thoughtful and analytical reading skills.
+This course will provide opportunities for students to work with a variety of forms that will lead to the mastery of effective organization, topic development and appropriate styles, including the development of processes of thoughtful and analytical reading skills.
 Written work is required weekly.